-Handbook on Humanitarianism and Inequality – Chapter 14 – Humanitarianism and the military
+Handbook on Humanitarianism and Inequality – Chapter 18 – Class matters in humanitarianism

 Every two weeks I am going to feature one of the chapters of our Handbook on Humanitarianism and Inequality which was published in spring 2024.
 This week we…